nohren/MiniMax-Tree-AI-simulation/README.md

 https://orennelson.github.io/MiniMax-Tree-AI-simulation/

 **Winning condition**
 The player that takes the last teddy bear loses.
 The other player wins.
-The goal is to influence the course of events to the other player takes the last teddy bear.
-The bots can see down the tree to see who will take the last one to make their choices.
-It is important to note, that despite the path that a player takes, the enemy has a say, and the very next move can change that path.
+The goal is to influence the course of events so that the other player takes the last teddy bear.
+The bots can see down the tree (future results of current decion) to make their choices.
+It is important to note, that despite the path that a player takes, the enemy has a say, and the very next will change that path, unless the path is "check-mate" i.e the other player has no viable winning options i.e backed into a corner.

 **Difficulty level:**